Introduction

 Creating

-• bastille create JAILNAME 14.1-RELEASE 10.0.0.2 localnet0 creates a jail with the private network.
-The jail is initially not accessible from the local network, the required ports are later released via NAT in the pf firewall (as with Docker)
+• bastille create JAILNAME XX.Y-RELEASE 10.0.0.2 localnet0 creates a jail with the private network.
+The jail is initially not accessible from the local network, the required ports are later released via NAT in the pf firewall (as with Docker).
+The IP address has been assigned manually!

-• bastille create -B JAILNAME 14.1-RELEASE 0.0.0.0 publicnet0 creates a jail which obtains an IP address from the local network via DHCP and is also fully accessible via it
+• bastille create -B JAILNAME XX.Y-RELEASE 0.0.0.0 publicnet0 creates a jail which obtains an IP address from the local network via DHCP and is also fully accessible via it (if the pf Firewall is allowing it)

 It is best to store the IP address statically in the DHCP server so that it no longer changes and publish it via DNS (JAILNAME.domain.local).